foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/arc.md

 ; mululw conditional execution without a LIMM clobbers an input register;
 ; we'd need a different pattern to describe this.
+; To make the conditional execution valid for the LIMM alternative, we ; have to emit the LIMM before the register operand.
 (define_insn "umul_600"
   [(set (match_operand:SI 2 "acc2_operand" "")
 	(mult:SI (match_operand:SI 0 "register_operand"  "c,c,c")